superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         )
 ```

 Wrapping the embedding model with the `EmbeddingModelSingleton` class allows you to **easily swap the model to fit the requirements of different use cases**.
-For example, we use `sentence-transformers/all-MiniLM-L6-v2` for our implementation because it's very light, fast, and runs on a CPU.
-For your use case, on the other hand, you may require a more powerful model in a production-grade setup with millions of records.
+We use `sentence-transformers/all-MiniLM-L6-v2` for our implementation because it's very light, fast, and runs on a CPU.
+But for your use case, you may require a more powerful model in a production-grade setup with millions of records.
 You can change your model simply by changing the implementation of the `EmbeddingModelSingleton` class.
 You don't need to touch anything else.

 ### 4.5.
 Load to Qdrant